Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Discussion

 The build-up of heavy ions on closed field structures was recently corroborated by direct observations from PSP \cite[]{Schwadron:2024}.
 PSP/IS$\odot$IS at $\sim$0.2~au on March 2, 2022 observed an event in which there was rare coincidence between imaging and in situ measurements.
 During this event, PSP passed through structures on the flank of a streamer-blowout CME including an isolated flux tube in front of the CME, a turbulent sheath, and the CME itself.
 The isolated flux tube shows large streaming, hard spectra, and large Fe/O and He/H ratios, indicating flare sources.
-Energetic particle fluxes are most enhanced within the CME interval from suprathermal through energetic particle energies (~keV to $>10$~MeV), indicating particle acceleration, as well as confinement local to the closed magnetic structure.
+Energetic particle fluxes are most enhanced within the CME interval from suprathermal through energetic particle energies ($\sim$ keV to $>10$~MeV), indicating particle acceleration, as well as confinement local to the closed magnetic structure.
 The flux-rope morphology of the CME helps to enable local modulation and trapping of energetic particles.
 The closed field structure of the CME acts to build up energetic particle populations.

-The CME observed by \cite{Schwadron:2024} corroborates the build-up of suprathermal and energetic particle seed populations with heavy ion enhancements on closed field structures.
-Within the QSL reconnection regions, we therefore expect the release of seed populations that have elevated levels of heavy ions.
+The CME observed by \cite{Schwadron:2024} is consistent with the the build-up of suprathermal and energetic particle seed populations with heavy ion enhancements on closed field structures.
+Within QSL reconnection regions, we therefore expect the release of seed populations that have elevated levels of heavy ions.